 Where traditionally you would have to physically drain off water, you can now treat it with this additive that will permanently dissolve it in the fuel.
 And can treat and prevent diesel bug.

 2. Cleaning your diesel storage tank

 Depending on the severity of the contamination, sometimes cleaning your tank will be required too.
 It usually involves emptying your tank completely and transferring it to storage while cleaning is underway.

 Your tank will be deep cleaned, including all lines and filters to remove all sludge, residue and contaminants.
 And lastly your cleaned fuel will be returned to your decontaminated tank.

-While this may sound like a massive job, by using professionals who specialise in this day in day out, you can be sure of an efficient, high-quality job that keeps disruption on site to a minimum.
+While this may sound like a massive job, by using professionals like Octane who regularly carry out tank cleaning for clients, you can be sure of an efficient, high-quality job that keeps disruption on site to a minimum.

 3. Tank maintenance or replacement